felbinger/AdminGuide/docs/installation/stack-logic.md

 ```

 The network created for a particular stack will be called `default` in the matching `docker-compose.yml`.
-This will help us, because if we do not specify a network in the service sections of the `docker-compose.yml`, these services will automatically connectto network `defalut`.
+This will help us, because if we do not specify a network in the service sections of the `docker-compose.yml`, these services will automatically connect network `defalut`.